celerity/celerity-runtime/docs/reductions.md

 ### No broad support across SYCL implementations

 Only hipSYCL provides a complete implementation of SYCL 2020 reduction variables at the moment, but requires [a patch](https://github.com/illuhad/hipSYCL/pull/578).
-If you install this version of hipSYCL, pass `-DCELERITY_HIPSYCL_SUPPORTS_REDUCTIONS=1` to CMake when building Celerity.
-This will enable you to run the `reduction` Celerity example.
+Installing this version of hipSYCL will enable you to run the `reduction` Celerity example.

 DPC++ currently implements an incompatible version of reductions from an earlier Intel proposal.
 Celerity can partially work around this API difference, but not without limitations:

 - Reduction output buffers can only be 1-dimensional
 - Calls to `parallel_for` can receive at most one reduction

 ComputeCpp does not support reductions at all as of version 2.6.0, so Celerity does not expose them for this backend.

+Celerity provides feature-detection macros for reduction support, both in CMake (`ON` or `OFF`) and as C++ macros (always defined to `0` or `1`):

+- `CELERITY_FEATURE_SIMPLE_SCALAR_REDUCTIONS` for (at least) the limited reduction support provided by DPC++.
+- `CELERITY_FEATURE_SCALAR_REDUCTIONS` for the full reduction support provided by a 2020-conformant SYCL implementation.
+Implies `CELERITY_FEATURE_SIMPLE_SCALAR_REDUCTIONS`.